Announcements, news and newsletters about the Pegasus Capital Group.

 Prior to Pegasus, Mike worked for Lazard in Chicago as a member of its middle market advisory group.
 Previously, he held investment and corporate banking roles at Duff & Phelps and The Bank of Tokyo-Mitsubishi UFJ.

-Mike earned his Bachelor of Science from Boston College and holds a MBA degree in Finance and Management & Organizations from Northwestern University’s Kellogg School of Management.
+Mike earned his Bachelor of Science from Boston College and holds a MBA degree in Finance and Management & Organizations from Northwestern University’s Kellogg School of Management. (perma link)

 - Pegasus Capital Group Affiliates with Leading Lean Manufacturing Experts - LSI Consulting Group, LLC